yu-fung-hang/cyber-black-friday/README.md

 # Cyber Black Friday
 Imagine that thousands of people are going to buy the same product at the same time on Cyber Black Friday, how should the shopping system be designed so that it won't crash or perform poorly when it is bombarded with orders?

-In this project, I tested how efficient it would become when an online shopping system is integrated with Redis.
+In this project, I tested how efficient it could become when an online shopping system is integrated with Redis.

 ![](images/interface.png)